lfovia/fMRI-NR-VQA/README.md

  The Spatial index and Temporal index of a video can be computed using "SITI.m".

- Compute the temporal curvature features with "curvature.m".
+ Compute the temporal curvature features with "curvature.m" and "curvature_16roi.m".

+ Find the quality sore and its correlation with mos uaing "fMRI_NR_VQA.m".